jcampos8782/HelloWebApi/deploy/k8s/README.md

 * Load balancer: TODO

 Next steps:
-* Get a load balancer working.
-ALB?
-Or NLB w/ nginx Ingress?
-* Delete all IAM roles and groups and start over from scratch.
-Note each step so that it can be terraformed.
 * It would be nice to use RDS instead of a mysql deployment... lets get it all terraformed first though!